KyleHunter/SOAR_NSL_CV/README.md

 3) Now camera and all arduino sensors are active, servos retracted, and error checking is occurring
 4) When lander is put inside, detects via photoresistor.
 All lights and buzzer sounds 10 short pulses(5 secs total).
 5) When lander is ejected, 5 second buzzer sounds.
-6) When on ground buzzer stays on indefinitely
-7) When lander is found, turn switch off.
+6) When lander is found, turn switch off.
 This force ends program, ensuring data is saved